Shivamvns567/Ecommerce-App/README.md

 🛍️ MyShop – Auth + E-Commerce Microservice Demo

-A dual-project .NET 8 solution showcasing modern JWT authentication and microservice integration.

-This repository contains two lightweight, ready-to-run ASP.NET Core MVC applications:
+A dual-project .NET 8 solution demonstrating JWT-based authentication and microservice communication between two ASP.NET Core MVC applications.

 🔐 AuthApp – Authentication Microservice

-Handles user login with JWT issuance.
+AuthApp handles user authentication and issues JWT tokens.

-Includes a Bootstrap-styled login page with unified branding.
+Provides a Bootstrap-styled login page with unified site branding.
+Generates and signs JWTs upon successful login.

-Configurable JWT settings and client redirect URLs in appsettings.json.
+Configuration for JWT keys, issuer, audience, and return URLs lives in appsettings.json.
+After successful authentication, it redirects the user back to EcomApp with the token attached to the URL.

 🛒 EcomApp – E-Commerce Client

-Consumes JWTs issued by AuthApp.
+EcomApp consumes and validates JWTs issued by AuthApp to manage secure user sessions.
+Validates received JWTs using the same secret key and configuration.

-Verifies tokens and manages authenticated sessions.
+Stores valid tokens in cookies and sets the authenticated user context.

-Displays a simple storefront and checkout page.
+Includes a simple storefront (Index) and a protected checkout page (Checkout).

-Unified UI theme shared with AuthApp (logo, colors, navigation).
+Shares a consistent UI theme (logo, colors, and navigation) with AuthApp.

+🔄 Authentication Flow

+User visits EcomApp and clicks Login.
+The app redirects to the AuthApp login page.
+The user logs in → AuthApp generates a signed JWT.
+The user is redirected back to EcomApp with the JWT in the query string.
+EcomApp validates the token, stores it, and grants access to protected routes like /Home/Checkout.
+This demonstrates a real-world microservice-based authentication flow, where one service issues secure tokens and another validates them independently.

 🧭 Folder Structure

 MySolution/

  ├─ AuthApp/
  │   ├─ Controllers/
  │   ├─ Views/
  │   ├─ wwwroot/
  │   ├─ appsettings.json
  │   └─ Program.cs

  └─ EcomApp/
      ├─ Controllers/
      ├─ Views/